Meauma13/alx-system_engineering-devops/0x00-shell_basics/README.md

 14. Script 13-symbolic_link points a symbolic link to a file

 15. Script 14-copy_html copies non-existing or newer versioned html files

+16. Script 100-lets_move moves all files beginning with an uppercase leter